rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 exception B
 ```

-`exception A` is encoded as an array of 3 slots, the first slot is a block by itself called identity block, while the second slot is for field x and the third slot for field y.
+`exception A` is encoded as an array of 3 slots.
+The first slot is a block by itself (called an *identity block*), while the second slot is for field x and the third slot for field y.

 `exception B` is just the identity block.